FAQS

 What is the process to get a home built?

-• Finalize the budget for changes and upgrades (hourly fees apply)
+- Finalize the budget and any upgrade fees associated (hourly fees apply)

 What are the most important benefits of these homes?